-DRM is headed by an executive committee that may meet either in person or through email in order to examine, discuss, and if necessary vote upon matters that concern the society, e.g. revisions to the bylaws, nomination of officers, etc.
+DRM shall be headed by an Executive Committee that may meet either in person or through email in order to examine, discuss, and if necessary vote upon matters that concern the society; e.g. revisions to the bylaws, nomination of officers, the society’s presence at conferences, the location of the annual general meeting, etc.

-The executive committee is composed of the following voting membeers:
+The Executive Committee shall be composed of the following members:

 - the webmaster of the DRM website